ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Limitations

 \section{Limitations}

 While ThinKV demonstrates strong performance for long-output reasoning tasks, it is not directly applicable to settings dominated by long input contexts.
 Should future LRMs place greater emphasis on long-input contexts, additional exploration will be required.
-Moreover, we have not yet fully integrated ThinKV with serving frameworks such as vLLM or TRT-LLM, and we leave this as important future work.